 A dry red, this is the first wine visitors should taste.
 Full of flavours with a complex aroma, Saperavi is popular with locals and tourists.
 You can find bottles of Saperavi everywhere.

-The beautifully-named Khvanchkara is a deliciously semi-sweet red wine from Western Georgia.
+The beautifully-named Khvanchkara is a deliciously semi-sweet red wines from Western Georgia.
 Dark red in colour and aromatic, Khvanchara is a perfect introduction to Georgian wines with a little sweetness.

 A dry white (or amber) wine that has citrus, fruity tones and is often fermented in qvevri.
 Mtsvane could be considered the signature white wine of Georgia.